HarommelRabbid/HarommelRabbid/README.md

 - 👀 I’m interested in homebrew developement on the Vita and PS3 and web apps.
 - 🌱 I’m currently learning C, C++ & C#.
 - 💞️ I’m looking to collaborate on homebrews.
-- 📫 How to reach me on Discord: harommel_oddsock
+- 📫 How to reach me on Discord & Twitter: harommel_oddsock & HarommelOddSock
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm very nice and gentle
+- ⚡ Fun fact: I'm looking to collaborate, and for collaborators.

 <!---
 HarommelRabbid/HarommelRabbid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.